 Silver coin prices fluctuate based on the current spot price.
 Newly minted bullion coin premiums typically range from 10% to 20%, depending on spot.

-Silver rounds often offer lower premiums than coins.
-Compare prices from private mints on top designs.
+Silver rounds often available at lower premiums than coins.
+Compare prices from private mints with the latest designs.

 Each dealer charges a premium over spot to cover minting, logistics, and overhead.
-This tool helps you identify the smallest premium per ounce so you can stack smart.
+This tool helps you identify the lowest premium per ounce so you can stack smart.

 The silver spot price is the base rate per ounce of silver traded on the global commodities market.
 Our data integrates live spot price of silver updates to ensure accuracy.